pblachut/MartenWebApp/README.md

 # Marten - document database and event store

 Document databases became popular in last years.
 They have a lot of places where they are suitable to use.
-MongoDb, RavenDb are doing very well on production sites.
+RavenDb and many others are doing very well on production sites.
 This time I`ll tell something about Marten which has feature of document database and event store.
 The new thing is that Marten works on the top of Postgres database.

 ## What is it Marten?